svaarala/duktape/doc/low-memory.rst

 3. Minimize the growth of the Duktape heap relative to the scope and complexity of user code, so that as large programs as possible can be compiled and executed in a given space.
-Important contributing factors include the footprint of user-defined Ecmascript and Duktape/C functions, the size of compiled bytecode, etc.  Techniques include reducing object and property count for e.g. function objects.
+Important contributing factors include the footprint of user-defined ECMAScript and Duktape/C functions, the size of compiled bytecode, etc.  Techniques include reducing object and property count for e.g. function objects.